shopinvader/odoo-shopinvader/shopinvader_product_variant_selector/readme/DESCRIPTION.rst

         },
     ],

-Undertanding the way to select attribute
+Understanding the way to select attributes
 ------------------------------------------------

-It's also important to understand how variant are selected and how attribute value are filtered.
+It's also important to understand how variants are selected and how attributes' values are filtered.

-Imaging a case where you have a child shoes with
+Imagine a case where you have shoes with
 - 6 sizes: 15, 16, 17, 18, 19, 20
 - 3 colors: Green, Red, Yellow

-It's a special shoes:
+and some exceptions:
-- Green exist in size: 18, 19
+- Green is available in size: 18, 19
-- Red exist in size: 15, 16, 17
+- Red is available in size: 15, 16, 17
-- Yellow exist in size: 18, 19, 20
+- Yellow is available in size: 18, 19, 20

-In your ERP you have configured to select is the size then the color.
+In your ERP you have configured to select first the size then the color.
 And the default variant is the first "Green 18"

 Step 1 : You go to the page of your product.